StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19/mal_deletekey.png">
 </p>
-<h6> The backdoor contact the following IP :</h6>
+<h6>The backdoor contacts the following IP :</h6>

 |IP|ASN|Organization|Route|City|Coordinates|Country|
 |:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|
 |193.70.64.163|AS16276|thetiscloud.it|193.70.0.0/17| San Donato Milanese|45.4105,9.2684|Italy|
-<h6> By the certificates, we can see that the website is up since 2018, seems be a legit website hijacked.</h6>
+<h6>By the certificates, we can see that the website is up since 2018, seems be a legit website hijacked.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19/MAL-Cert.png">
 </p>
-<h6> Like the last incident, Lazarus group try to get high technologies, this possible that the interest is the fact that HAL is in cooperation for product and use the new french militairy aircraft (Rafale) in the India country.</h6>
+<h6>Like the last incident, Lazarus group try to get high technologies, this possible that the interest is the fact that HAL is in cooperation for product and use the new french military aircraft (Rafale) in the India country.</h6>

 <h3> OSX Malwares (OSX.Yort) </h3>
-<h6> The initial vector of the infection is a maldoc with a VBA macro, this have two sections one for infected MacOSX and one for Windows.
-We can see the declaration of the functions for MacOSX and one of four splitted functions for get the payload on the Windows version </h6>
+<h6>The initial vector of the infection is a maldoc with a VBA macro, this has two sections one for infected MacOSX and one for Windows.
+We can see the declaration of the functions for MacOSX and one of four spitted functions for getting the payload on the Windows version.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Maldoc-VBA-1.PNG">
 </p>
-<h6> Here, we can observe the initiation of the payloads according with the OS in the AutoOpen (Run a macro when Excel or Word document is open).</h6>
+<h6>Here, we can observe the initiation of the payloads according with the OS in the AutoOpen (Run a macro when Excel or Word document is open).</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Maldoc-VBA-2.PNG">
 </p>
-<h6> The backdoor consists of a single loop which load the configuration and create a session for waiting the orders of the C2.
+<h6>The backdoor consists of a single loop which loads the configuration and creates a session for waiting the orders of the C2.
 The configuration can be update and the malware can be sleep for a delay given by the C2.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Mal-main.png">
 </p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Mal-mainloop.png">
 </p>
-<h6> Many functions for send and get data are derived of a common based code with a specific action as perform at the final.</h6>
+<h6>Many functions for sending and get data are derived from a common based code with a specific action as perform at the final.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/functionscom.PNG">
 </p>
-<h6> Foreach, this initiate and push the paramerters for communicate with the C2.</h6>
+<h6>For each of them, this initiates and pushes the parameters for communicate with the C2.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Mal-weboptions.png">
 </p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19-Maldoc2/Mal_option.png">
 </p>
-<h6> This can reply to the C2 like a pulse for alert at is still up (ReplyDie), download a file (ReplyDown), download and execute a file (ReplyExec), execute a command (Replycmd) or open another CLI (ReplyOtherShellCmd).</h6>
+<h6>This can reply to the C2 like a pulse for alert at is still up (ReplyDie), download a file (ReplyDown), download and execute a file (ReplyExec), execute a command (Replycmd) or open another CLI (ReplyOtherShellCmd).</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/march%202019/Mal-replydie.png">
 </p>